vjlamp/tynamo.github.io/tapestry-security+guide.md

 Shiro's default configuration model uses an INI file (a property file with sections).
 However, Tapestry-security 0.4.0 introduced a Tapestry-style configuration through contributions and completely removed support for ini-style configuration.
 Tapestry-style all-in-Java configuration has many benefits, including type checking, run-time filter re-configuration (should you ever need it...) and better performance (indirectly - 0.4.0 supplies its own "Shiro" filters - this feature enhancement may be pushed upstream in Shiro 2.0 - see configuration per filter instance in Version+2+Brainstorming if interested).

 For 0.3.x and earlier versions, you can use a standard Shiro INI configuration file (see Shiro's documentation for more info) with tapestry-security.
 All versions support annotation-based security.
 The simplest and most typical security models are based on url and role permissions, see the following version-specific sections for examples on them.

+### Secure remember me cookies

+In case you plan on using [rememberMe cookies - a feature of Shiro](http://shiro.apache.org/authentication.html#Authentication-Rememberedvs.Authenticated), you should know that only Integer, Long and String primitive types are allowed as security principals by default.
+You can contribute additional types with:

+	@Contribute(Serializer.class)
+	public static void addSafePrincipalTypes(Configuration<Class> configuration) {
+		configuration.add(UID.class);
+	}

+You should also configure a base64 coded, 16 byte divisable AES cipher key for encrypting the cookie data to make sure you are not leaving your webapplication [open to attack via Java serialization vulnerability](http://www.darkreading.com/informationweek-home/why-the-java-deserialization-bug-is-a-big-deal/d/d-id/1323237).
+You can contribute SecuritySymbols.REMEMBERME_CIPHERKERY as a Tapesty symbol.
+Even if you haven't, tapestry-security will try use SymbolConstants.HMAC_PASSPHRASE as a cipher key, adding padding as necessary (you'll get a warning in that case).
+If you haven't configured either, an ERROR is logged in the console and the issued rememberMe cookies are invalidated at JVM restart.
+This is one-time setup for the lifetime of your application.

 ### Configuration through contributions